Rental car insurance

 - Loss damage waiver (LDW) / Collision damage waiver (CDW)

-Rental car insurance comes in many forms.
-The 4 options are loss damage waiver (LDW), collision damage waiver (CDW), personal effects coverage (PEC), personal accident insurance (PAI), and liability.
-Each type of coverage is there to protect you, your passengers, the rented vehicle, your personal belongings, and any injuries that may occur, or damages to another person’s property or vehicle as a result of a collision.
+Each type of coverage is there to protect you, your passengers, the rented vehicle, your personal belongings, and any injuries that may occur.
+It also covers damages to another person’s property or vehicle as a result of a collision.

-Car rental agencies insure their fleets, so what they’re offering isn’t actually insurance.
-If you pay for the different coverage options, it means they can’t pursue you for any damages.
+Car rental agencies insure their fleets, so what they’re offering isn’t actually insurance, your money goes into an overall fund.
+So, If you do pay for the different coverage options, it means they can’t pursue you for any damages.

 Rental car insurance is offered to you at the counter when you pick up your vehicle.
 Unfortunately, it can create undo pressure on you to make a quick decision.
 It’s a good idea to know how you might be protected ahead of time.
 If you know the rules, you can make a smart, informed, and financially savvy decision.

 Here is an overview of the available rental car insurance coverages:

 Loss Damage Waiver & Collision Damage Waiver